Community Counseling Clinics: A First-Timer’s Guide

 What Does It Cost to Go to a Community Counseling Agency?

-The cost of going to a community counseling agency varies widely.
+The cost of going to a community counseling agency varies.
 It’s possible, but rare, to get services at a community counseling center for free.
 Usually, you’ll pay something, but less than you’d pay to go to a local therapist in private practice.

 PRO TIP